About the work

-Rituals of Commemoration, a memory legacy, is an ongoing work ignited when police killed Michael Brown in Ferguson, Missouri, in August of 2014.
-This work serves as a space holder, a memory legacy that will ensure that the victims of police killings are not forgotten, giving the lives lost dignity and respect by creating a physical space of remembrance and a symbolic acknowledgement of a difficult present.
+Rituals of Commemoration, a memory legacy is an ongoing work ignited when police killed Michael Brown in Ferguson, Missouri, on August 2014.
+This work serves as a space holder, a memory legacy that will ensure that Black, men, women, and youth killed by police are not forgotten, giving the lives lost dignity and respect by creating a physical space of remembrance and a symbolic acknowledgement of a difficult present.

 The online research resources include newspaper articles, writing by scholars, museum archives and the Washington Post’s data investigation which relies primarily on news accounts, social media postings and police reports.
 I balance hours of research with the process of spray-painting and distressing each brick after centering the names and aligning each letter, there is layering, and drying time in addition to the final glaze.
 The colors are Reddish Brown, Burnt Umber, Chocolate, Indian red, Carmine, and Black.
 The process is ritualistic, repetitive, numbing; it helps me cope with the overwhelming number of instances of tragedy and horrific violence.

 According to the Washington Post’s data collection, as of Dec.
 1, 2020, 5750 people have been killed by police.
 Of those, 24%, 1403 are Black men, women, and youth.
 Rather than taking a “this too will pass” attitude, this endeavor focuses on chronicling the names, and fatal events of over 1,499 lives lost.
 This documentation effort begins with Arthur Lee McDuffie, an unarmed black motorcyclist that was beaten into a coma by four police officers on Dec.
 17, 1979, and up to Oct.
 26, 2020 when Walter Wallace Jr., a 27-year-old mentally ill black man, was shot fourteen times and killed by two Philadelphia police officers.